FlowkoHinti/Dionysos/README.md

 # Dionysos
-Project for Software-Development 2nd semester
+Project for Software-Development 2nd semester.

-#GIT
+# Goal
+Development of a RGB Display-Matrix Solution with an Arduino and Raspberry PI

+# GIT Commands
 1) git config

 Utility : To set your user name and email in the main configuration file.